-First off, you definitely want to be aware of the firmware release that came out in 2014.
-With version 3 you get full manual control over your shutter speed and your aperture during movie recording.
+First off, you definitely want to be up to date with your firmware.
+As of version 3, you get full manual control over your shutter speed and your aperture in movie mode.
 You also have manual control over your ISO.
 You have to set that before you hit the record button though.
 You can set it to 400 on the low end and up to 6400 on the high end.

 With a bit rate of 38mbs, the quality is on par with the Canon 5d Mark II.
 The ISO performance is quite good all the way up to 3,200.
 At 6400, the quality is somewhat usable but the grain becomes much more noticeable.
 You'll want to avoid high contrast scenes and keep a close eye on your histogram.
 It's really easy to crush your blacks or blow out your highlights if you're just going off the live view.

 These are my recommended settings: 1080p, 24 frames a second and 1/50th shutter speed.
 Frame rate is a matter of personal preference.
 I like 24 fps because of the cinematic quality.
-Whatever you choose it's a good idea to use a shutter speed that's double your frame rate to achieve a smooth playback that's not too choppy.
+Whatever you choose it's a good idea to use a shutter speed that's double your frame rate to achieve a natural look, a.k.a. the right amount of motion blur.
 Keep in mind that on bright sunny days you can only achieve a slow shutter speed by attaching a neutral density filter to your lens.
 These are great to have on hand because they will also enable you to shoot at a wider aperture.
 This will create a softer, more appealing image and help reduce moire.

 Fujifilm's X-Trans sensor does not have an anti-aliasing filter.
-This isn't necessarily bad because it helps create the rich color fidelity that Fujifilm is known for.
-Unfortunately it also means that you can easily get a nasty moire pattern in your video if you're not careful.
-Just steer away from patterns like brick walls and people with striped shirts.
+This isn't necessarily bad because it helps create the rich color and image sharpness that Fujifilm is renowned for.
+Unfortunately, it also means that you can easily get a nasty moire pattern in your video if you're not careful.
+If you steer away from patterns like brick walls and people with striped shirts you should be okay.

 As for the focus, I'd recommend using continuous for action and for subjects that are moving.
 Use the zone or the wide tracking auto focus in the continuous setting.
 It's also worth mentioning that Fujifilm's latest lens additions to the X system are going to provide the smoothest, fastest, quietest focus.
 For instance, the XF35mmF2 (released in late 2015) is much better at autofocusing during video than the XF35mmF1.4.